-Similarly, it is important to realize that getting a job and working in a job on equal ground and in an atmosphere of mutual self-interest is crucial.
-Personal feelings obscure the fact that there is work that needs to be done in an efficient manner.
+Similarly, it is essential to realize that getting a job and working in a position on equal ground and in an atmosphere of mutual self-interest is crucial.
+Personal feelings obscure the fact that there is work that needs to be done efficiently.
 In a work environment where everyone is evaluated and judged on merit, more productivity and honesty on all sides can only ensure good business.

 It is natural when looking for a job to contact the people you know to see if they can help you with your job search.
-In fact, I would guess that most attorneys early in their careers contact a family member, a personal friend, or an acquaintance when seeking a new job.
-Most associates and partners I have worked with as a recruiter (who have contacted me for assistance) have been clear with me that before contacting a recruiter, they contacted a friend, an acquaintance, or another person they were connected with in some social manner to see if he/she could help with a job search.
+I would guess that most attorneys early in their careers contact a family member, a personal friend, or an acquaintance when seeking a new job.
+Most associates and partners I have worked with as a recruiter (who have contacted me for assistance) have been transparent with me that before approaching a recruiter, they reached out to a friend, an acquaintance, or another person they were connected within some social manner to see if he/she could help with a job search.
 Moreover, most attorneys who have been practicing for a year or more have at some point in time told a friend that they would try to assist them with getting a job at their law firms.

 While it may be difficult to believe-and contrary to the advice of the Dean-you actually may be safer (1) getting a job without the help of family or friends and (2) working in an environment without family or friends.
 You do both at your own risk.
 Most of the time, I believe the risks far outweigh the potential long-term and short-term rewards.